DynahB1/Challenge_07/README.md

 # Challenge_07

-## *This is a helpfull program that will feature the use of SQL database to ontain cummulative return nformation of ETF's.
+## *This is a helpfull program that will feature the use of SQL database to obtain cumulative return information of ETF's.
 Feel free to explore my codebase!*

 ---